Cinderella (Disney character): Cinderella

-Her Fairy Godmother appears to make her dreams come true and transforms her torn dress into a beautiful blue gown.
+As she sobs over a stone bench, her Fairy Godmother appears to make her dreams come true and bestows her a beautiful silver gown and glass slippers.
 Before Cinderella leaves, her godmother warns her that the spell will be broken at midnight.
 At the ball, Cinderella dances with Prince Charming and they immediately fall in love with each other.
-As twelve o'clock approaches, she hurries to leave, hoping to prevent the spell from breaking at the ball, which could cause her to get caught by her stepmother or stepsisters.
+As twelve o'clock approaches, she hurries to leave, hoping to prevent the spell from breaking at the ball, which could cause her to get caught by her stepmfamily.
 In her haste, she loses one of her glass slippers on the staircase but fails to retrieve it in time.
 Cinderella hurries into her coach as it prepares to leave.
-The spell breaks and Cinderella is in rags once more before reminiscing her dance with the prince and thanking her godmother for all she's done for her.
+Soon, the spell breaks and Cinderella's dress reverts to its ruined state.
+Reminiscing her dance with the prince, Cinderella thanks her godmother for her help.

 The next day, the prince announces he will marry the maiden whose foot fits into the glass slipper.
 Lady Tremaine hears Cinderella humming the same song that had played at the ball and figures out Cinderella was the girl Prince Charming fell in love with.
 Cinderella is locked in the tower by her stepmother, who refuses to let her have the opportunity to try on the slipper, but her animal friends help her escape.
 She hurries downstairs to try on the glass slipper.
 Knowing the slipper will fit her, Lady Tremaine intentionally causes the footman to trip and shatter the slipper.
-Cinderella reveals that she has kept the other slipper.
+However, Cinderella reveals that she has kept the other slipper.
 She tries it on, and it fits perfectly.
 She and the Prince are married soon after.